davidv171/twitch-cli-menu/README.md

  [] Optional: support images using SIXEL?

- [] Don't rely on ktr0731's go fuzzy finder completely
+ [] Don't rely on ktr0731's go fuzzy finder completely -> we want to differentiate between Ctrl-C event and user not picking an existing streamer

  [] Refractor